jpbe28/DriveSpaceMonitor/README.md

 3. Add the applet to your panel:
    - Right-click on the panel
    - Select "Add applets to the panel"
-   - Find "Drive Space Monitor" and click "Add"
+   - Find "Simple Storage Monitor" and click "Add"

 **Note:** For Methods 2 and 3, you'll need to download the applet files manually (from GitHub releases or by cloning the repository).